-- 2.4.2 Welding consumables for boilers and pressure vessels shall be chosen on the basis of steel grades used for the manufacture bearing the requirements of 2.2.4 to 2.2.6 in mind. - 2.4.3 Rutile and oxide-coated electrodes are not permitted for the welding of boilers and pressure vessels of Class I (refer to 1.3.1.2, Part X "Boilers, Heat Exchangers and Pressure Vessels").
-They are permitted for boilers and pressure vessels of Class II and Class III, provided those structures are manufactured of carbon steel and the thickness of parts to be welded is not in excess of 20 mm. - 2.4.4 The heat treatment of boilers and pressure vessels shall be determined according to standards or by the data presented by steel works.
+- 2.4.2 Welding consumables for boilers and pressure vessels shall be chosen on the basis of steel grades used for the manufacture bearing the requirements of $\underline{2.2.4} \underline{2.2.6}$ in mind. - 2.4.3 Rutile and oxide-coated electrodes are not permitted for the welding of boilers and pressure vessels of Class I (refer to 1.3.1.2, Part X "Boilers, Heat Exchangers and Pressure Vessels").
+They are permitted for boilers and pressure vessels of Class II and Class III, provided those structures are manufactured of carbon steel and the thickness of parts to be welded is not in excess of 20 mm. - 2.4.4 The heat treatment of boilers and pressure vessels shall be carried out in accordance with the agreed standards or account shall be taken of the instructions of steel manufacturers.